kubernetes-retired/service-catalog/docs/cli.md

 onto your cluster.
 If you haven't, please see [install.md](install.md).

 ## Plugin
-To use svcat as a plugin, run the following command after downloading:
+To use svcat as a kubectl plugin, run the following command after downloading:

 ```console
 $ svcat install plugin